MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 In some scenarios, a driver package may contain a file that is intended to be loaded by a binary in another driver package or by a user mode component.

-Here are a couple examples:
+Here are a couple of examples:

 * A user mode DLL provides an interface for communicating with a driver in the driver package.
 * An extension driver package contains a configuration file that is loaded by the driver in the base driver package.